spacechase0/StardewValleyMods/ExperienceBars/docs/README.md

 * [Nexus](http://www.nexusmods.com/stardewvalley/mods/509/)
 * [Chucklefish forums](http://community.playstarbound.com/resources/experience-bars.3905/)

 Adds experience bars.
+You can see how far away you are from leveling.

 Press X to toggle the display.
-Shift+X to move the display to your cursor.
+Move the display with Shift+X.

 ![](screenshot.png)